News flash: plastic is slowly destroying our planet.

 Swap your toothbrush for… a wooden one

 You use it so often you probably forget it’s plastic, but investing in a wooden toothbrush is such a simple swap too.
 Check this Humble Brush one out – it’ll last just as long as a regular toothbrush, but it’s biodegradable and comes in recyclable packaging.

 Swap plastic cutlery for… a wooden set

 If you’re always grabbing food on the go, this one’s for you.
 Instead of reaching for a free plastic fork next time you get lunch, how about investing in a sustainable cutlery set and stashing it in your desk drawers?
-This bamboo set is under a tenner, comes in its own pouch, and is totally durable, reusable and eventually compostable.
-Includes a fork, knife, spoon, straw and cleaning brush – so you’ve got no excuses.
+This bamboo set comes in its own pouch, and is totally durable, reusable and biodegradable.
+It includes knife, fork, spoon AND chopsticks.
+Oh, and a straw cleaning brush with plastic free coconut shell bristles.
+Amazing!

 Swap takeaway cups for… a reusable one

 Make your morning coffee ten times more saintly by investing in a Keep Cup.
 They’re reusable, sustainable and look great too.
 You’ll find most coffee shops are in on the trend now too – with some offering money off or double points when you order and use your own cup.

 Fancy living rent free this month?!
 To grab an extra entry into our Live Rent Free competition, all you have to do is answer the question below, which is your extra entry coupon into this month’s prize draw – click the button below and enter it in the box.
 Be quick though, the code expires at 11:45pm on Monday 18th July.
 Good luck!
 Q: What material could you swap plastic tupperware for?
 A: ‘_____’